 After the difficulty of making A Momentary Lapse of Reason and being at legal loggerheads with the now departed Roger Waters, it seemed that David Gilmour, Nick Mason and Richard Wright were in no hurry to get back into the studio.
 They pursued other projects at the start of the 1990s.
 Gilmour and Mason raced in Carrera Panamericana in Mexico with Gilmour crashing out of the race and Mason finishing in the Top 10.
 A film, La Carrera Panamericana, was made in 1992 with Pink Floyd contributing the soundtrack to the film.
 This album was made up of previous Floyd tracks and new material but remains unreleased, other than bootleg, so has not found its way onto our pilgrimage here.

 At the start of 1993, David Gilmour, Nick Mason and Richard Wright came together at Britannia Row Studios and spent a couple of weeks working on music.
 After a time, they had come up with numerous pieces so moved to Gilmour’s studio boat, The Astoria, on the River Thames to start fleshing out the music into songs.
 Bob Ezrin was back as producer and the group called on former acquaintances such as saxophonist, Dick Parry, and producer, Michael Kamen, to help with the new album.
 Crucially, Richard Wright took on a more prominent role in songwriting this time round, even though he was not contractually a full-time member of Pink Floyd.
-Another key element of the new album was writer, Polly Sampson.
-David Gilmour and his wife, Ginger, had divorced in 1990 after fifteen years of marriage, and by the time of The Division Bell he was in a relationship with Sampson.
+Another key element of the new album was writer, Polly Samson.
+David Gilmour and his wife, Ginger, had divorced in 1990 after fifteen years of marriage, and by the time of The Division Bell he was in a relationship with Samson.
 They would later marry in 1994 but she became a pivotal part of the songwriting, contributing lyrics and encouraging Gilmour to tap into his own creativity.

 A Momentary Lapse of Reason had sold well but critics and fans were divided by the album.
 It had been recorded under extreme pressure especially with the legal battles with Roger Waters still in full flow.
 With The Division Bell the band had a clean slate, the chance to work on new material without any obstacles.
-The change of approach with Richard Wright having a more prominent role and Polly Sampson playing a crucial part pointed to a band that were trying to go back to their democratic days when all four members contributed, but there is still the need to have others come in and help keep things ticking along.
+The change of approach with Richard Wright having a more prominent role and Polly Samson playing a crucial part pointed to a band that were trying to go back to their democratic days when all four members contributed, but there is still the need to have others come in and help keep things ticking along.
 Recording for the album took near the duration of 1993.